Identification of a Kalman filter: consistency of local solutions: Technical proofs

-\begin{proof} Since $A - \K^\star C$ is stable (cf. Assumption \ref{assum-system}), the constraints (\ref{constraint-Lyapunov}-\ref{constraint-PSD}) are satisfied for some $P^\star$ if $\K = \K^\star$ and if $\alpha$ is small enough.
+\begin{proof}[Proof of Proposition~\ref{prop-K-stability}] Since $A - \K^\star C$ is stable (cf. Assumption~\ref{assum-system}), the constraints (\ref{constraint-Lyapunov}-\ref{constraint-PSD}) are satisfied for some $P^\star$ if $\K = \K^\star$ and if $\alpha$ is small enough.
 This is a consequence of the fact that a discrete-time Lyapunov equation always has a solution when the corresponding matrix is stable.

 Now let $\K \in \Set_{\alpha}$, and let $P$ be a matrix satisfying (\ref{constraint-Lyapunov}-\ref{constraint-PSD}).
 Note that $\alpha (P-I) \LEQ I$.
 This leads to:

 Iterating this inequality $i$ times leads to: